It’s time to give Firefox another chance

 I’ve been using the nightly version of Firefox for a few weeks now, leading up to this release, and the difference between these new versions and the old Firefox is night and day.
 It feels fast and light and I may just make it my default browser again once the stable version comes around.

 I still have a few small gripes, of course.
 Why are the scollbars in Tweetdeck so ugly, for example?
-And why hasn’t LastPass launched a compatible version of its plugin for the Firefox 57 beta yet (not like that’s Mozilla’s fault, but users don’t care)?
+And why hasn’t LastPass launched a compatible version of its plug-in for the Firefox 57 beta yet (not like that’s Mozilla’s fault, but users don’t care)?

 Is Firefox Quantum significantly better than Chrome?
-No. But they are on par again and choosing a browser is often a very personal choice.
+No. But they are on par again, and choosing a browser is often a very personal choice.
 Personally, I like the idea of getting a browser from an independent party.
-Until now, the tradeoff between a fast Google-linked browser and a slow independent one wasn’t worth it for me.
+Until now, the trade-off between a fast Google-linked browser and a slow independent one wasn’t worth it for me.
 Now that they are both comparable again, that balance is shifting.
 Plus, while Mozilla wasn’t looking, competitors like Vivaldi, Brave (from Mozilla’s ousted former CEO Brendan Eich) and others have sprung up, while Opera and others still hang in there, too.

 The final version of Firefox 57 is scheduled to launch on November 14.
-Until then, you can check out all of the new features in the current beta and developer releases.Featured Image: Johnathan Nightingale/Flickr UNDER A CC BY-SA 2.0 LICENSE
+Until then, you can check out all the new features in the current beta and developer releases.Featured Image: Johnathan Nightingale/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0